What’s so complicated about learning how to make coffee?

 Filter coffee from a coffee machine tastes just as good as filter coffee from a pour-over.

-Anyone who still thinks of $20 plastic coffee makers has missed an enormous leap in quality.
+Anyone who still thinks of a $20 plastic drip coffee maker has missed an enormous leap in quality.
 Everywhere you look nowadays, you’ll find machines that come as close as possible to the subtleties of manual filtration.
 And they’re succeeding!

-This makeshift has some undeniable advantages: you can enjoy (almost) perfect filter coffee without putting in too much effort.
+This shift has some undeniable advantages: you can enjoy (almost) perfect drip coffee without putting in too much effort.
 Pour in water, grind fresh beans — that’s all it takes!

 Compared to the manual method, you can prepare large quantities of this filter coffee with little effort.
 Nice, right?

-This seems to run a bit counter to the filter coffee machine principle.
+This seems to run a bit counter to the drip coffee maker principle.
 Because when we get right down to it, the biggest problem with this sector isn’t the machine — it’s the ingredients!

 I blame it on our “upbringing” as a coffee-drinking nation that we equate a cup of coffee from a machine with pre-ground supermarket garbage, some of which is cheaper than the box of filters.

 As clever as this idea is, there’s still a hitch in the execution.
-The Melitta Aroma Fresh is one of the few usable devices in this category.
+The Breville Grind Control is one of the few usable devices in this category.

 On the other hand, the new high-performance models prove that the drip coffee maker can easily conjure up full-bodied, multifaceted and outstanding coffee.
 That’s right, even when it comes to very fresh, bright and tangy roasts that would only have otherwise turned sour in a cheap plastic coffee maker.